OgaDavid/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The printenv script file lists environment variables.

 The 5-local_variables script file lists all local variables and environment variables, and functions.

+The 6-create_local_variable script file creates a new local variable.